Sanofi-Public/dewdrop/README.md

 After that, run `python data/equifold_process_input.py` to generate the dataset .pickle file, then run `python data/train_val_test_split.py` for dataset splitting.
 The `preprocessing` section in `config.ini` should point to the corresponding files and directories.
 The output files can later be used for training.

-### Included Weights & configuration
-[models/](models/) contains a couple version of model weights and configurations: the original Equifold version under `ab/`, the recycling version under `models_with_recycling/`, and nanobody finetuned version `nanobody_finetune_200`.
-For running retrospective experiment, we start with the original weight and configuration.

 ### Run retrospective experiments
 [al_selection](al_selection/) contains scripts for different strategies.
 After processing the data and curated the configuration file, call `python -m al_selection.[name-of-script]` to perform experiments.
 All the training and validataion statistics are stored under `model_logs/[name-of-configuration]` with the name specified as in the configuration file.